python/mypy/docs/source/config_file.rst

 - ``strict_optional`` (Boolean, default True) enables or disables strict Optional checks.
 If False, mypy treats ``None`` as compatible with every type.

-This was False by default in mypy versions earlier than 0.600.
+  **Note::** This was False by default in mypy versions earlier than 0.600.

 - ``disallow_any_unimported`` (Boolean, default false) disallows usage of types that come from unfollowed imports (such types become aliases for ``Any``).